SophiaXun/mthree_beta/README.md

 # mthree_beta
-advanced version of mthree program
+This is the advanced version of mthree program.